MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## Pair programming is a powerful way to transfer knowlege

+Pair programming is a powerful way to transfer knowledge.
+As I mentioned it as a tool to use in direct instruction.

+While how you use it depends on whether you are doing guided practice or assessing understanding I've found as practitioners we tend to be behind the keyboard too much.

 * If you are going to pair, have your mentee at the keyboard

+## Coding katas or synthetic problems

+Cons of synthetic problems
+* Wax on wax off without connecting to why it is important
+* See this as not adding value
+* Hippocampi tells you it's not important to learn and so you forget it quickly

 Benefits of synthetic problems
 * Idea of toy problems to learn new concepts.
 These are useful to allow you to reduce the pieces of new information being learnt and redundant information
 * Falls in line with cognitive load theory

-Cons of synthetic problems
-* Wax on wax off without connecting to why it is important
-* See this as not adding value
-* Hippocampi tells you it's not important to learn and so you forget it quickly

-## Coding katas or synthetic problems

-We use

 ### Understanding motivation leads to a better experience